bhdirect-ebooks/dev-docs/source/process/new-computer-setup.md

 ## 7. Remote Connectivity Github

-Run this to have your computer generate a new SSH key:
+Run this to have your computer generate a new SSH key (substituting your email address without quotation marks):

 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"